 - CNA Cover Letter

-No matter how much experience CNAs may have, they need to be able to impress hiring managers in order to land a job.
-Interviews can be a stressful part of the job hunting process, but by preparing for the types of questions employers are likely to ask, CNAs can put their minds at ease.
-The following are examples of the questions that CNAs may be asked during job interviews when you become a CNA.
+No matter how much experience CNAs may have, they need to be able to impress hiring managers to land that job.
+Interviews can be a stressful part of the job-hunting process, but by preparing for the types of questions employers are likely to ask, you can walk into that interview with confidence.
+The following are examples of the questions that you may be asked during job interviews when you become a CNA.

 - Describe a time where you had to deal with a demanding or difficult patient.